NGL Founder – Carmella LaSpada

 As Carmella sat by him offering companionship, he pleaded with her, “Promise you will do something so that the men who died, and their families, will never be forgotten.”
 With tears in his eyes, he handed Carmella a black scarf – a symbol of his unit – to seal this promise.
 To keep her promise, Carmella founded No Greater Love, a humanitarian, non-profit organization.

-With the support of the AFL-CIO, National Building and Construction Trades Department, International Association of Bridge, Structural, Ornamental and Reinforcing Ironworkers, International Association of Fire Fighters and the International Association of Sheet Metal, Air, Rail and Transportation Workers, No Greater Love, a patriotic organization for over forty (40) years, has honored our fallen, our troops, our veterans and their families.
+With the support of the AFL-CIO, National Building and Construction Trades Department, International Association of Bridge, Structural, Ornamental and Reinforcing Ironworkers, International Association of Fire Fighters and the International Association of Sheet Metal, Air, Rail and Transportation Workers, No Greater Love, a patriotic organization, has honored our fallen, our troops, our veterans and their families.

-It is the first group in the country solely dedicated to families, particularly children, of those who gave their lives in service to their country in wars, conflicts, incidents, or by acts of terrorism since the founding of our Nation.
+It is the first group in the country solely dedicated to the families, particularly the children, of those who gave their lives in service to their country in wars, conflicts, incidents, or by acts of terrorism.

 Carmella La Spada